-For fiscal 2018, net cash used in investing activities was \$136.7 million due to investments in new Galleries, information technology and systems infrastructure, and supply chain investments.
+For fiscal 2018, net cash used in investing activities was \$80.0 million due to investments in retail stores, information technology and systems infrastructure, and supply chain investments.

-For fiscal 2017, net cash provided by investing activities was \$44.7 million primarily as a result of sales and maturities of investments in available-for-sale securities of \$145.0 million and \$46.9 million, respectively, the proceeds of which were used to fund the share repurchases made under the Fiscal 2017 \$300 Million Repurchase Program.
+For fiscal 2017, net cash provided by investing activities was \$122.5 million primarily as a result of sales of investments and maturities of investments of \$145.0 million and \$46.9 million, respectively, the proceeds of which were used to fund the share repurchases made under the \$300 Million Repurchase Program.
 In addition, we had net proceeds from the sale of building and land and the sale of an aircraft of \$10.2 million and \$4.9 million, respectively.
-These increases to cash were partially offset by investments in new Galleries, information technology and systems infrastructure, and supply chain investments of \$146.2 million and purchases of investments in available-for-sale securities of \$16.1 million.
+These increases to cash were partially offset by investments in retail stores, information technology and systems infrastructure, and supply chain investments of \$68.4 million, as well as purchases of investments in available-for-sale securities of \$16.1 million.